 Brush Your Pugs’ Coat Regularly

 Pugs have a think coat so you should expect some portion of the loose hairs to get entangled on the coat rather than falling off.
-For this reason, it’s important ought to equip yourself with with a good tool to help you get rid of the stuck hairs.
+For this reason, it’s important ought to equip yourself with the best grooming brush to help you get rid of stuck hairs.

 Using a good scrubbing tool will definitely reduce the amount of hair cluttered around your home.

 It’s important to note once you fail to remove the entangled, the Pugs’ coat will accumulate oil from the skin.
 If you fail to get rid of it, it will choke the new hair follicle from growing and eventually start to smell.

 I always recommend brushing and grooming your Pug outside to avoid messing up your house.
 Brush your Pug 2-3 times a week depending on the breed you have.

 Pugs shed a lot.
 They tend to leave pieces of hair on your clothes, Couche, bed floor, and everywhere they can access.